-Promote sustainable land use patterns that integrates land use and transportation to increase transit, pedestrian, and bicycle trips
+Promote sustainable land use patterns that integrate housing with transportation in order to increase transit, pedestrian, and bicycle mode share.

 Sustainable land use patterns include those located close to jobs and transit, as noted above.
 But they also include easy access to, and multiple travel modes between, other services, shopping and daily needs.
 This could mean all services needed are located within an easy walk of the nearby housing; it could also mean that such services are available by bike or transit, or in the best cases, by all modes.
 The common factor in sustainable land use patterns is that the need for a private car is limited.